 Oct 20-21: Canadian Canoe Museum in Peterborough, ON.
-Register at their website.
+Specific info on their website.

 Our snowshoe weaving course starts with a large selection of the best frames on the market (high quality White Ash frames in a large variety of styles and sizes) and incredibly durable and functional 400lb-test fishing line from Vancouver Island.
 After years of experience and hundreds of kilometres of testing we’ve settled upon a marriage of traditional snowshoes frames and modern weaving materials.
 The 400-lb monoline we offer is lighter, stronger and more abrasion resistant than traditional rawhide.
 It also needs no varnish, and is much less likely to stick to wet snow.
 Quite simply it performs better and lasts longer than rawhide* across a much wider range of conditions (and doesn’t require annual maintenance).
 We will help you select a snowshoe style based on your size and terrain preferences and then guide you through the weaving process over two days of instruction.